hannahwolahan-lab49/hannahwolahan.github.io/Thought Leadership and IP/Thought Leadership/Create Thought Leadership.md

 # How to Contribute Thought Leadership
 This page outlines the steps required to contribute a piece of Lab49 Thought Leadership.

-The process for thought leadership contribution will follow
+The creation cycle for thought leadership contribution will follow
 1. Draft content
 1. Submit for review (TBC reviewers)
 1. (repeat)
 1. Publish

 ## Step One: Create a new file
+Go to the folder:

 ## Step Two: Add content
 Add content to the file under the following headings.
 Check out the [Markdown Guide](/Contribute/Markdown/) `Title: